-When it comes to Eastern Caribbean cruise ports, heading to the beach always tops the list of excursion picks.
-Some passengers sign up for pre-booked escapes to tried-and-true locales, while others look for nice beach resorts fronting the turquoise sea and purchase a day-pass to make it easier all around.
+When it comes to Eastern Caribbean cruise ports, heading to a great beach always tops the list of excursion picks.
+Some passengers sign up for pre-booked escapes to tried-and-true locales, such as beach bars specifically designed for daytrippers, while others look for beach resorts fronting the turquoise sea, which sometimes means purchasing a day pass to make it easier all around.
 Still, other cruisers prefer the thrill of finding their own special stretch of paradise.

 Whether you're looking for popular public beaches filled to the brim with other cruisers or a tiny, tawny spits of sand, here's a guide to nine places, from the Bahamas to St. Maarten, where you can get a jump on your tan.

 - Rose Island (Nassau, Bahamas)

 - Cane Bay (St. Croix, U.S. Virgin Islands)

 - Sapphire Beach (St. Thomas, U.S. Virgin Islands)

 - Dawn Beach (St. Maarten)

 - The Baths (Virgin Gorda, British Virgin Islands)

 Many passengers will head straight for Atlantis Resort on Paradise Island for their Bahamian day at the beach.
 But those looking for a more unique experience can head to the private beach on Rose Island, little more than a long, spindly sandbar, and just a 25-minute boat ride from Nassau.

 Blissfully uncrowded, this beach is a favorite of locals, who spend the day kayaking, snorkeling and snoozing on hammocks with cold Carib beers in hand; organized tours that include a welcome drink, buffet lunch and snorkeling equipment are also available.